mucherino/teaching/OOP/Quaternions.md

 This exercise has as main aim of employing the object-oriented paradigm for implementing a Java class modeling the behavior of *quaternions*.
-The exercise is conceived in such a way to give the student the possibility to revise her knowledge in object-oriented programming before beginning to study data structures such as lists, maps, etc. In fact, quaternions can be seen as small collections consisting of 4 real numbers.
+The exercise is conceived in such a way to give the student the possibility to revise previously acquired knowledge in object-oriented programming before beginning to study data structures such as lists, sets, maps, etc. In fact, quaternions can be seen as very small collections consisting of 4 real numbers.

 A little like complex numbers can extend the real numbers by introducing the imaginary unit $i$ (such that $i^2 = -1$) and